Jim Cramer: Gold and Crypto Should Play Different Roles in Your Savings

 Jim Cramer thinks gold and crypto complement each other

 CNBC host Jim Cramer chimed in on the debate that has sprung as of late, one that pits gold against bitcoin (or compares the two) as safe-haven, store-of-value assets.
 Cramer said that he owns gold, bitcoin and ethereum and is very optimistic regarding their value.
 However, he has his own suggestions for how investors should approach these assets.

-Cramer advises us to approach gold and cryptocurrencies not unlike one might approach a standard 60/40 portfolio.
-In this model, stocks are supposed to carry the greatest risk along with the possibility of significant gains.
-Bonds have much lower risk and, consequently, much less upside.
-But the last few years have drastically threatened the traditional 60/40 stock bond model, or even done away with it altogether.
-Many investors are looking towards precious metals as an alternative safe haven now that bonds have negative after-inflation yields.
+Cramer advises us to approach gold and cryptocurrencies not unlike one might approach a typical asset allocation.
+Many investors are looking towards precious metals as an alternative safe haven now that cash and cash-like investments have negative after-inflation yields.

 I regard gold as an insurance policy against long-term inflation; it’s boring, but absolutely essential.

 While there have been plenty of arguments for bitcoin as an inflation-resistant store of wealth and long-term growth potential, Cramer thinks the crypto market’s volatility is still too intense to completely replace growth assets.
 Although the host lauded the investment prospects that crypto brings to the table, he said that the investment is likely to remain a speculative one considering how much money routinely gets wiped out from the market.